orbs-network/orbs-spec/behaviors/services/consensus-core.md

 > Performed by the leader only, upon request from the algorithm to perform the execution phase.

+* If not synchronized with block height (has the last block header), don't participate and fail.

 * The transactions block for this block height should be cached from previous call to `RequestNewTransactionsBlock`.
 * Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet`, creating receipts and a state diff.
 * Build Results Block